Managing agricultural plastics

 Handling options: recycle or landfill

-For a summary of disposal options, see Don't Burn Agricultural Plastics
+For a summary of disposal options, refer to Don't Burn Agricultural Plastics

 Bags and other plastic film